Buddikasankalpa/IslandLink/README.md

 - Password: empty
 - Database: `isdn`

-## Notes
-- New products are created with stock handling managed through RDC workflows.
-- Customer orders reduce available stock automatically.
-- Reports and dashboards are available for administrative and operational monitoring.

 ## License
 This project is distributed under the terms of the included license files.